Mount

 On Mount Kenya, the "Equatorial Sun" is a myth once you pass 3,500m.
 The temperature gradient is extreme.
 You need a 4-layer system:

-• Base Layer: Moisture-wicking merino wool (Avoid cotton at all costs).
+• Base Layer: Merino wool fabrics (Avoid cotton).

 The Technical Pack

-Your porters will carry your main duffel (limited to 15kg), but your daypack is your survival kit.
-It must contain:
+Your porters carry main bags limited to 15kg, but your daypack must maintain survival autonomy:

-• Personal First Aid Kit (Include Diamox for altitude and blister care).
+• Personal First Aid Kit sets featuring Diamox elements.

 Ecological Zoning: A Vertical Garden